joshmartommarcelino/joshmartommarcelino/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Vending Machine in Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML/CSS
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on C Languange Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about OBS Streaming
-- 📫 How to reach me: ...
+- 📫 How to reach me: Check my Socials Above ⬆️
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: The average person will spend six months of their life waiting at red lights.
 -->